 With its vast array of products, Apple has been helping enterprises to enhance productivity, cut costs, and attain superior security.
 Before the development of iOS business products, purposefully built & secured rugged handheld devices or Blackberries were the only options available to enterprises.
 With a large number of people accustomed to iOS products, they found previously-used enterprise devices outdated.
 These people desired to have similar iOS products at workplaces to maintain consistency in device usage.
 Popularity among consumers as well as impressive state-of-art security framework of Apple products has paved a way to enterprise iOS adoptions.

 Using iOS (consumer) devices extensively in enterprises gave birth to the BYOD (Bring Your Own Device) concept.
-Enterprises may have either corporate-owned devices, employee-owned devices or a combination of both which need to be managed through COSU & BYOD policies.
+Enterprises may have either corporate-owned devices, employee-owned devices or a combination of both which need to be managed through Dedicated Devices (formerly called COSU or Corporate-Owned Single-Use) & BYOD policies.
 For BYOD, Apple has added some groundbreaking enterprise features such as MDM, DEP & VPP.
-Later iOS introduced many COSU related features to manage corporate-owned devices too.
+Later iOS introduced many Dedicated Devices related features to manage corporate-owned devices too.

 Enterprise features offered by Apple:

 Apple was the pioneer to realize the importance of device management and data security for enterprises.
 It offers some below mentioned key features:

 Mobile Device Management (MDM) is a framework offered by Apple to manage iOS devices.
 This feature, now available inbuilt all iOS 7+ devices, empowers IT admins to manage and secure both corporate & employee-owned devices.
 It also helps to manage and distribute apps wirelessly.
 It is a powerful tool to configure device settings, handling large scale deployments and ensures data and device security.